 We’ve been having quite a few discussions internally and externally lately about how to be sure young people are ready for life after the Fourth Industrial Revolution.
 It has probably come into focus because it’s been a hot topic at the World Economic Fora in Davos these last few years.

-The term itself was coined by Klaus Schwab, in a book by the same name.
-There was a really interesting podcast that came out of this year’s World Economic Forum on the topic a couple of weeks ago, which was very much in line with many of our thoughts on the subject.
+The term itself was coined by Klaus Schwab in a book by the same name.
+There is also an interesting podcast that came out of this year’s World Economic Forum on the topic a couple of weeks ago, which is very much in line with many of our thoughts on the subject.

 What do we mean by the Fourth Industrial Revolution and what were the other three?

 - The First Industrial Revolution was when we started to see urbanisation and steam engines, in the 18th and 19th centuries.
 Think textiles and iron.

 - The Second Industrial Revolution refers to the introduction of mass production, in the beginning of the 20th century.
 Think factory lines.

 - The Third Industrial Revolution is also known as the Digital Revolution.
 This started around the 1980s and includes extensive use of the personal computer and the internet.

 - The Fourth Industrial Revolution builds on the last one, and represents the ways that technology is embedded in society.
 Think robotics, artifical intelligence, nanotechnology, quantum computing, biotech, the internet of things, digital fabrication and driverless cars.